QuestingQueerly/nonmonogamy-project/Process/MatriMoney_journaling.md

 &nbsp;
 <p align="center">*November 10, 2025*</p>

+**Intentions**
 I'm back after a bit of an unexpected hiatus.
-(See my general journal entry for this date.)

-**Intentions**
-I'm dealing with some brain fog and need to get re-acquainted with this Twine build.
+I'm dealing with some brain fog after travelling to Prince George and need to get re-acquainted with this Twine build.

 The goal today is to click few a few runs of the current build and make notes about what I want to add, remove, or change.